maxmilton/browser-redirect/README.md

 1. Install the project dependencies: `bun install`
 1. Run linting: `bun run lint`

+### Debugging Rules

+1. Uncomment `declarativeNetRequestFeedback` permissions in manifest.
+1. Uncomment `background.service_worker` in manifest.
+1. Rebuild the project and reload the extension in your browser.
+1. Open devtools for the background page and observe the console for feedback.

 ## Browser Support

 Browser Redirect is compatible with version 84 and higher of Google Chrome and other Chromium-based browsers like Brave and Edge.